 For God has not given us a spirit of fear, but of power and of love and of a sound mind.

-In Isaiah 57:15, quoted earlier, God states that He is both Powerful and Relational.
-Here, Paul tells believers that God has given us a combination of power, love, and a sound mind (self-control).
+Isaiah 57:15, quoted earlier, states that God is Relational and Powerful.
+Here, the Apostle Paul tells believers that God has given us the combination of power, love, and a sound mind (self-control).

 What a wonderful reminder for believers.
-God wants us to represent His image correctly, so He gives us His Spirit to blossom the fruit of the Spirit in our lives.
+God wants loving relationships to represent His image correctly, so He gives us the life of the Lord Jesus and His Holy Spirit to blossom the fruit of the Spirit in our lives.
 God wants us to display His image in the form of power, love, and self-control instead of fear, so, again, Powerful and Relational.

 Genesis 1:28